devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

     - Name it `openshift_integration`
   - Click **Create Organization**

-We need an Oauth Application in Quay for the integration:
+We need an OAuth Application in Quay for the integration:

 - In the Quay Portal, click the **Applications** icon in the menubar to the left
 - Click **Create New Application** at the upper right